Private Bill Saves Family from Deportation

 I looked at their paperwork, and told them that there was nothing an immigration lawyer could do to help them, and to save their money for their new lives in Mexico.

 I expected an explosion of anger or of tears.
 Instead, Jessica calmly explained that her parents had brought her and her two brothers to the U.S. on visitors visas when they were toddlers, that they had grown up in the housing projects and spent hours each day being bussed to schools in the suburbs where they had excelled.
 Now, the three of them were university graduates and professionals who little or no memory of Mexico.
-The government had denied their father’s late amnesty application in 1990 only to reverse themselves and grant him a green card in 2005.
-Although, he immediately filed I-130s for them and their mother, by that time their order of voluntary departure have turned into an order of deportation making it impossible to reopen their cases.
+The government had denied their father’s late amnesty application in 1990, only to reverse themselves and grant him a green card in 2005.
+Although, he immediately filed I-130s for them and their mother, by that time their order of voluntary departure had turned into an order of deportation, making it impossible to reopen their cases.

 The reason that they were consulting me was that they read that one of my clients, a Canadian orphan, had received a green card through a private bill, and they wondered if they could do the same.